testforgeio/testforge/blog/src/content/blog/001-playwright-quickstart.md

 ---
+slug: 001-playwright-quickstart
-title: 'Playwright quickstart'
+title: Playwright quickstart
+description:
-description: 'A quickstart guide to setting up and using Playwright for end-to-end testing of web applications.'
+  A quickstart guide to setting up and using Playwright for end-to-end testing of web applications.
-pubDate: 'Jul 08 2024'
-heroImage: '/blog-001-playwright-quickstart.png'
+pubDatetime: 2024-07-08T15:22:00Z
+featured: false
+draft: false
+tags:
+  - playwright
 ---

 [Playwright](https://playwright.dev/) is the absolute GOAT in browser automation nowadays.
 While there are competitors like Cypress and WebdriverIO, choosing Playwright ensures you won't be disappointed.
 It has everything you need for end-to-end testing of web applications and maybe even more.
 Let's get started with this quick guide.

 ### Install Node.js

 First of all, you need to have Node.js installed on your system.

 The best way to handle this is by using [nvm](https://github.com/nvm-sh/nvm). nvm (Node Version Manager) - is a CLI tool that allows you to install and manage multiple versions of Node.js.